anthony-fdez/granite/README.md

 # Component library

-Redisign the whole thing to use neo brutalism
+Redesign the whole thing to use neo brutalism

 Blueprintjs is a pretty good inspiration

 ## Next up to work on:

 - Figure out a nice way to have all the popup components not be rendered all the time on the DOM, but still have the animate nicely
-- Fix theming.
+- Fix Theming.
 Allow the user to have their own colors, as well as setting default stylings for everything that is shared on the app.
 All this would happen in `<ThemeProvider />` and some external files that handle constants.
 - Add an animation for all popover components when they have clickOutside disabled.
 To let the user know that they can't click outside.
 Something subtle.

 ## Components to add: